FarisHijazi/Secure-FileTransfer/README.md

 This program allows you to encrypt and send files between the client and the server using [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

+For up to date documentation, visit the [github repository](https://github.com/FarisHijazi/Secure-FileTransfer).

 ----

 Table of contents: